NancyBoktor/GIFT2ME/README.md

 # GIFT2ME

-A simple website designed to allow users to share wishlists with their friends and family!
+A simple website designed to allow users to create events where they can share a gift wishlist with their friends and family!

 TITLE